Welcome to today's edition of the Rush 24-7 podcast.

 Nobody knew that anything was wrong.

-Now he'd had some health problems, there were people knew that but there was no terminal diagnosis involved here.
+People knew that Was no terminal diagnosis involved here.

 There was no ongoing illness that people were aware of.